About The National Interest (Published by The Center for the National Interest)

 The current Chairman is Drew Guff

-The president is Paul Saunders
+The President is Paul Saunders

 The Editor of The National Interest is Jacob Heilbrunn.
-Heilbrunn is the author of the upcoming book America Last: The Right's Century-Long Romance with Foreign Dictators
+Heilbrunn is the author of the book America Last: The Right's Century-Long Romance with Foreign Dictators

 National Interest Editor Jacob Heilbrunn on CNN